Telemetry HQ

 If you change what counts as completed, if you move work in and out of scope, or if you do not account for rework and support load, the metric becomes political.
 Keep the definition stable and the metric becomes useful.

 Good metrics make the operation more honest.
-They surface constraints early and they guide tradeoffs when volume spikes.
-If your metrics do not change what someone does on the next shift, they are probably just reporting.
+They surface constraints early and guide tradeoffs when volume spikes.
+If a metric does not change what someone does on the next shift, it is probably just reporting.